Kernix13/rural-homestead/livable-sheds-permits.md

 ### Building Codes

 - Local building/construction codes dictate how you can build your tiny house.
 - This is really no different than building a home.
 Just on a "tiny" level.
 And just like home construction, there are different inspections that must be done.
 Electric must be inspected.
-That means, <em><ins>don’t add insulation that covers the wiring before approval</ins></em>.
+That means, <em><ins>don't add insulation that covers the wiring before approval</ins></em>.
 Plumbing must also be inspected.
 There are multiple steps to getting your final approved permit.
-- This is why many <em><ins>people who don’t understand building codes decide it is best to hire a general contractor</ins></em>.
+- This is why many <em><ins>people who don't understand building codes decide it is best to hire a general contractor</ins></em>.

 ........................................................................